Networks pass on Sean Spicer for exclusive paid contributor role

 But "they won't touch him," said a media industry executive familiar with those conversations.

-A number of network insiders who spoke on condition of anonymity to protect their business relationships said none of the networks were interested in hiring Spicer due to a "lack of credibility."
+A number of network insiders who spoke on the condition of anonymity to protect their business relationships said none of the networks were interested in hiring Spicer because of a "lack of credibility."

-Representatives of the five news networks all declined to comment for this story.
+Representatives of the five news networks all declined to comment.
 Spicer and Robert Barnett, his representative, also declined to comment.

-CNN had already said it wasn’t interested in him ahead of planned conversations, while Axios reported on September 7 that Fox News would not be offering Spicer a TV contract.
-(Fox News has previously hired former White House press secretaries, Ari Fleischer and Dana Perino.
-On Tuesday, sources with knowledge of the decisions confirmed CBS News, ABC News and NBC News also would not offer him an exclusive role.
+CNN had already said it wasn’t interested in him ahead of planned conversations, while Axios reported on Sept.
+7 that Fox News would not be offering Spicer a TV contract.
+Fox News has previously hired the former White House press secretaries Ari Fleischer and Dana Perino.
+On Tuesday, sources with knowledge of the decisions confirmed that CBS News, ABC News and NBC News also would not offer him an exclusive role.

 Meanwhile, there could also be interest in Spicer from other outlets.

-On Sunday, Spicer surprised the Emmy Awards audience by rolling out on a podium and describing the size of the crowd — a nod to both actress Melissa McCarthy's portrayal of him on "Saturday Night Live" and an allusion to Spicer’s incorrect contention that the president had attracted the “largest audience to ever witness an inauguration, period,” in January.
+On Sunday, Spicer surprised the Emmy Awards audience by rolling out on a podium and describing the size of the crowd — a nod to both actress Melissa McCarthy's portrayal of him on "Saturday Night Live" and a reference to Spicer’s incorrect contention that the president had attracted the “largest audience to ever witness an inauguration, period,” in January.

-When asked by The New York Times after the awards if he regretted the way he treated the press and their reporting on inauguration crowd size, he responded, “Of course I do, absolutely.”
+When asked by The New York Times after the show if he regretted the way he had treated the press and their reporting on inauguration crowd size, he responded, “Of course I do, absolutely.”